medevjani/crewai_hebrew_tv_cancel/README.md

 - **Client Agent**: asks to cancel TV subscription
 - **CSR Agent**: polite response in Hebrew (via LiteLLM)
 - **Nikud Agent**: adds diacritics with [Phonikud](https://github.com/thewh1teagle/phonikud)
 - **TTS Agent**: converts Hebrew text to speech using [Chatterbox-TTS](https://github.com/resemble-ai/chatterbox) .
-Since multilingual support was not working properly in CPU mode, chatterbox code is locally downloaded, updated ad used as part of the solution
+Since multilingual support was not working properly in CPU mode, chatterbox code is locally downloaded, updated and used as part of the solution
 - **STT Agent**: transcribes audio (stub/mock, replace with Whisper if needed)
 - **Transcript Agent**: logs conversation to JSON
 - **Guardrails**: filters unsafe responses